 The student may schedule the dissertation defense as soon as the dissertation committee is satisfied with the draft document.
 The defense must be completed no later than the end of week 6 in the academic quarter in which the candidate wishes to graduate.
 A defense that involves any PSU faculty who are on 9-month contract may be held only in the regular academic terms (fall, winter or spring quarter).
+It is advisable to consult with your Chair and Committee far in advance of these deadlines to be sure they are available and can hold select dates and times.

 It is the student's responsibility to schedule a room for the dissertation defense, along with any audiovisual equipment needed.
-Rooms can be scheduled using the 25Live Room Reservation System available on the O2 website.
+Rooms can be scheduled using the 25Live Room Reservation System available on the O2 EdComm website.
 Should circumstances require a remote presentation, the student should obtain a link on an institutionally authorized platform (e.g. Webex at OHSU).
 Please consult the Program Director if guidance is needed on arranging the dissertation defense.

-At least three weeks before the agreed upon date, the student should submit the completed Dissertation Defense Request form to the program office, along with an abstract of the dissertation, so that a public announcement can be circulated.
+At least three weeks before the agreed upon date, the student should submit the completed Dissertation Defense Request form to the program director and program office, along with an abstract of the dissertation, so that a public announcement can be circulated.
 In the case of a remote presentation, please provide the link that the public should use to view the presentation.
 The link will be included on the public announcement.
 All Dissertation Committee members must be able to be present or available by audio/visual connection for the defense.
 If a committee member is unavailable, the dissertation defense must be rescheduled.
 The student and committee should allow at least two hours to complete for the dissertation defense.

-Students are encouraged to hold a small "dress rehearsal" of their dissertation defense presentation with peers and/or the program director in order to receive feedback in advance of the actual defense date.
+Students are encouraged to hold a small "dress rehearsal" of their dissertation defense presentation with peers, mentor and/or the program director in order to receive feedback in advance of the actual defense date.